assimp/assimp-docs/source/usage/use_the_lib.rst

 should not be the case in your every-day data.

 To apply such an animation you need to identify the animation tracks that refer to actual bones in your mesh.
-Then for every track: <br>
+Then for every track:
-* Find the keys that lay right before the current anim time. <br>
+* Find the keys that lay right before the current anim time.
-* Optional: interpolate between these and the following keys. <br>
+* Optional: interpolate between these and the following keys.
-* Combine the calculated position, rotation and scaling to a transformation matrix <br>
+* Combine the calculated position, rotation and scaling to a transformation matrix
-* Set the affected node's transformation to the calculated matrix. <br>
+* Set the affected node's transformation to the calculated matrix.

-If you need hints on how to convert to or from quaternions, have a look at the `Matrix & Quaternion FAQ http://www.j3d.org/matrix_faq/matrfaq_latest.html`_.
+If you need hints on how to convert to or from quaternions, have a look at the `Matrix & Quaternion FAQ <http://www.j3d.org/matrix_faq/matrfaq_latest.html>`_.
 I suggest using logarithmic interpolation for the scaling keys if you happen to need them - usually you don't need them at all.